 Flowers and Seeds

-The bottlebrush is named for the shape of the spikes of flowers it produces.
-It blooms during the spring through the summer months.
-Each bottlebrush-shaped spike is composed of many separate flowers.
-The pollen is contained on the end of the long filament.
-The seeds are contained inside a small fruit that forms on the stem.
-The bottlebrush is unusual because the fruits tend to stay on the tree for one or more years before they release the seeds.
-The fruits will sometimes open and release the seeds when there is a brushfire.
-If you want to grow the bottlebrush from seed, collect the closed fruits and put them into a paper bag.
-When the fruits open and the seeds spill out, sow the seeds into well-draining soil in the spring.
+The bottle brush gets its name from the shape of its spiked flowers.
+Each bottle brush-shaped bloom is composed of many separate flowers.
+The pollen sits on the end of the long filaments and you'll find the seeds contained inside a small fruit that forms on the stem.
+The bottle brush is unusual because the fruits tend to stay on the tree for one or more years before they release their seeds.
+In nature, the fruits sometimes open and release their seeds during brush fires.